| Spikecluster SourceForge Instructions |

 copying files.
 In either case, the icon for the folder should show a

 green check mark to indicate that it is managed by CVS.
+Committing Files via Tortoise CVSCommitting refers to the act of saving changes made to local

 copies of CVS managed files.
 If another developer has also modifed